sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

 ```
 The change to this file will automatically restart the kube-apiserver

+Essentially look for the option `--basic-auth-file` passed to the `kube-apiserver`.

 While authenticating pass the basic auth info to the api
 `curl -v -k -u "<username>:<password>" https://master-node-ip:6443/api/v1/pods`

 You can also have a group in the csv file to assign users to a group.

-Similar to a static username/password file, you can also have a credentials file with username/tokens.
+Similar to a static username/password/userid file, you can also have a credentials file with username/tokens/userid instead.
 While authenticating pass the bearer token info to the api
 `curl -v -k -H "Authorization: Bearer <token>" https://master-node-ip:6443/api/v1/pods`

 In a kubeadm setup consider volume mounting this static credentials file.
 Here's a more detailed setup.

-`cat /tmp/credentials/user-credentials.csv`
+For example - `cat /tmp/credentials/user-credentials.csv`
 ```
 welcome2kube,john_doe,uuid001
 ```
+The format of the file above is <password>,<username>,<userid>

 For example `cat /etc/kubernetes/manifests/kube-apiserver.yaml`
 ```